Sankalp0549M/TestGithub/README.md

 # TestGithub
-This is a demo repository to test GraphQL API of application using Rest Assured library
+This is a demo repository to test GraphQL API of Github application using Rest Assured library